duckdb/extension-template/docs/README.md

 # WIP Disclaimer
-This template is currently work-in-progress.
+This template is currently a work-in-progress.
 Feel free to play around with it and give us feedback.
 Note also that this template depends on a development version of DuckDB.

 Get in contact with fellow extension developers on https://discord.duckdb.org and follow https://duckdb.org/news for more information on official launch.